 In my mind, the defining feature of a briefcase is that it has a short handle and is meant to be carried at your side, or maybe dangling from the crook of your elbow.
-It should be large enough to fit at least a pad of paper, ideally a legal-size pad of paper.
+It should be large enough to fit at least a pad of paper, ideally a legal size.
 They don’t have to be deep, but they should be large enough to fit at least a 1″ binder.
-They can be made of a fabric or leather, although I tend to think of them as a being made of a good leather.
+They can be made of a fabric or leather, although I tend to think of them as a being made of a good-quality leather.
 I also tend to think of them as having enough structure that they can stand up by themselves.

 Our Favorite Briefcases for Women